 Screening of cancer drug sensitivity data to predict cancer therapies.

-PINpOINT is developing a digital pipeline to identify tailored treatments for individual patients with haematological cancer and to model patient outcome using computational predictive tools.
+PINpoINT is developing a digital pipeline to identify tailored treatments for individual patients with hematological cancer and to model patient outcome using computational predictive tools.

 Is it possible to predict which cancer therapies will be effective before administering them to the patient?
 PINpOINT, a collaboration of research labs at Oslo University Hospital and the University of Oslo, is screening cancer drug sensitivity data to do just that.